xplosionmind/pise-notes.club/_notes/History of Economic Thought/Phisiocracy.md

 ## Better agricultural productivity

-Since agriculture played a key role in France’s economy, Phisiocrats studied a way to maximize its efficiency.
+Physiocrats studied a way to <u>maximize agriculture efficiency</u>, since it played a key role in the French economy.
 This could be possible only by using more advanced farming machinery, which Quesnay considered crucial to bring cultivation to a larger scale.
 Nevertheless, better tools for agriculture could not be acquired since there was not enough capital to invest.
-It followed that capital accumulation was trying to be reached by introducing a price system able to guarantee farmers more profit and allow them to invest in newer machines.
+It followed that **capital accumulation** was trying to be reached by <u>introducing a price system able to guarantee farmers more profit and allow them to invest in newer machines</u>.

 <br>
 <br>